 When you are looking to grow your business and have long-term viability, you need to ensure that your business is showing up in Google Maps.
-Adding Google Maps into your marketing strategies can boost your local business and increase your online presence on search engines.
+Adding Google Maps to your marketing strategies can boost your local business and increase your online presence on search engines.

 Most prospective customers will be skeptical of businesses with little or no online presence.